hypriot/blog/content/post/hypriotos-barbossa-for-raspberry-pi-3.md

 ## Customizing your Raspberry Pi Configuration
 The ability to customize the hostname of your Pi, to add WiFi credentials and more is made possible by a small tool of ours called [device-init](https://github.com/hypriot/device-init).

-In previous versions we used a tool called [occi](https://github.com/adafruit/Adafruit-Occi) from Addafruit to allow hostname and WiFi customization.
+In previous versions we used a tool called [occi](https://github.com/adafruit/Adafruit-Occi) from Adafruit to allow hostname and WiFi customization.

 In this release we removed it and replaced it with device-init.